Vinny Del Negro beats John Smoltz at Edgewood Tahoe

-SOUTH LAKE TAHOE, Nev. — Vinny Del Negro became the first basketball player to win the American Century Championship, birdieing the par-5 18th hole twice Sunday to beat John Smoltz.
+STATELINE, Nev. — Vinny Del Negro became the first basketball player to win the American Century Championship, rallying for an emotional victory four days after his father died.

+Del Negro, the 54-year-old former NBA player and coach making his 20th appearance in the celebrity tournament, choked back tears after the victory thinking about father Vincent.
+He died Wednesday in hospice at age 85.

+"I lost my father this Wednesday, and I wanted to play well for him," Del Negro said.
+"I thought of him the whole time — every fairway, every shot.
+What he would tell me? `Toughen up.
+Hit the shot.
+You're either good enough or not.
+Just hit it.; And I stuck to my game plan."

 Del Negro had a 20-point round at Edgewood Tahoe in the modified Stableford scoring event to match Smoltz (18) with a three-day total of 69.